jmbucknall/EZDSL/ezdsl.md

      Flag[aInx] := not Flag[aInx];

-  If the index passed to the method is out of range (i.e., is less than zero, or is equal to or greater than Capacity) then an EEZContainerError exception is raised with code escBadBooleanInx.
+  If the index passed to the method is out of range (i.e., is less than zero, or is equal to or greater than `Capacity`) then an `EEZContainerError` exception is raised with code `escBadBooleanInx`.

 ### Declaration
     procedure ToggleAll;